itp-dwd/2020-spring/weeks/04_back-end-foundations.md

   * How do you install Node.js?
   * What are the Node.js core libraries?
 How do you use them?
   * What capabilities does Node have that browser JS does not?
 What about vice versa?
+  * What is Node.js?
+How does it relate to Express.js?
 * **npm**
   * What is `npm`?
 What is the difference between `npm`, the command line tool, and "npmjs.com"?
   * How do you create an npm project?
 How do you install and keep track of dependencies?
   * How do you use "npmjs.org"?
   * How do you use `npm` with `git`?
+  * What is **npm**, what is a `package.json`, how they are related, and why they are important?
+  * How to install node.js dependencies using npm.
 * **APIs**
   * What is an API?
   * What is REST?